EMCORE Is Dirt Cheap at Current Levels

 The fiscal third quarter witnessed a 7.1% earnings per share (EPS) miss, but EMCORE did manage to grow revenues 38.3% year-over-year and earnings by 86.4%.

 EMCORE also has no debt and $2.46 per share in free cash.
-This means you are paying only $4.96 per share for the stock after discounting out the cash.
+This means you are paying only $4.96 per share for the stock after discounting the cash.

 EMKR stock could be a value trap, but how can you not look at a technology growth stock that is trading at a mere 1.7 times book value, 11.56 times FY18 EPS, and with a cheap price/earnings to growth (PEG) ratio of 0.95.
-Discount in the cash, and the PEG is even cheaper.
+Count in the cash, and the PEG is even cheaper.

 Based on the valuation, EMKR stock could appreciate by over 50% and still be cheaper than the S&P 500.

 Technically, an uptick in the relative strength back toward the levels seen in December 2016 could drive EMKR stock to recover its downside trade gap from July 2017.

 EMCORE stock has seen its relative strength rise from the August lows.
 The risk is support down at $6.80–$7.00, but a much deserved rally could propel EMKR stock by over 60% to the $12.00 level.